dirghayu101/sql-practice/2-notes/1-personal-notes/1-note.md

 FROM Students s, Grades g
 ORDER BY grade DESC, name ASC, s.marks ASC;
 ```

-In the above SQL statement, I am trying to refer to the grade value in one column of select in another column and this is giving me error as it is not allowed.
-There are two fixes for this, which I found using chatGPT:
+- In the above SQL statement, I am trying to refer to the grade value in one column of select in another column and this is giving me error as it is not allowed.
+There are two fixes for this, which I found using chatGPT

 ```sql
 -- Fix 1:
 SELECT